Package 'REDCapDM'

 Examples

-rd_transform(covican)
+trans <- rd_transform(covican)

-# For customization of checkbox labels (example)
+# Custom checkbox labels

-rd_transform(covican,
+trans <- rd_transform(covican,

 checkbox_labels = c("Not present", "Present"))